-At 31 December 2017 the share capital of Vidrala, S.A. is represented by 24,794,341 ordinary shares represented by book entries of Euros 1.02 par value each, fully paid and listed on the on the Madrid and Bilbao stock exchanges.
+At 31 December 2018 the share capital of Vidrala, S.A. is represented by 26,034,059 ordinary shares represented by book entries of Euros 1.02 par value each, fully paid and listed on the on the Madrid and Bilbao stock exchanges.

-At the Annual General Meeting of Vidrala, S.A. held on 29 May 2018, approval was given to increase share capital by a specific amount according to the terms of the resolution via the issuance of new ordinary shares with par value of one euro and 2 cents (Euros 1.02) each, without a share premium, all of the same class and series as those outstanding, with a charge to unrestricted reserves.
+At the Annual General Meeting of Vidrala, S.A. held on 28 May 2019, approval was given to increase share capital by a specific amount according to the terms of the resolution via the issuance of 1,301,702 new ordinary shares with par value of one euro and 2 cents (Euros 1.02) each, without a share premium, all of the same class and series as those outstanding, with a charge to unrestricted reserves.
 The objective was to allocate them freely to Company shareholders in the proportion of one (1) new share for every twenty (20) existing shares.
-The admission to trading of the shares was verified by the National Securities Market Commission (Comisión Nacional del Mercado de Valores) via a resolution of 29 November 2018 and the new shares began trading on the Bilbao and Madrid stock exchanges on 30 November 2018.